 As in all New York Film Academy workshops, each student writes, directs, shoots and edits a series of short film projects of his or her own using high-def digital video, film lighting packages, and digital editing software.
 Classes in directing, writing, editing, cinematography, and production cover the creative and technical demands of telling a story with moving images.
 Each week all the students’ films are screened and critiqued in class with the instructor.

 The 4-Week Filmmaking Workshop allows students to participate in a short training workshop that demands full immersion into learning the craft.
 Students who find the training beneficial are encouraged to join the second half of the 8-Week Filmmaking Workshop, intensifying their studies and gaining more experience in front of the camera.
-Many of our four-week students have gone on to enroll in our popular Diploma in Screen and Media Program as well.
+Many of our four-week students have gone on to enroll in our popular CUA51015 - Diploma of Screen and Media as well.